→ Bullet Journal Friend

 2️⃣, 3️⃣, 4️⃣ Drafts + Bit.ly + TweetBot

 Where a writer or attorney sits before a screen of any size, the need for data capture jumps to the forefront.
-Likewise, bloggers crave food to feed a blog; and, Twitter’s voracious appetite requires multiple daily feedings.
+Likewise, bloggers crave food to feed a blog; and, Twitter’s voracious appetite encourages multiple daily feedings.
 Scheduling aides assist (e.g., WordPress’ scheduling mechanism, SocialOomph, and the Buffer app), but each assumes the existence of prepared data meals.

 At least 98% of my surfing missions transpire on my iPad.
 My goal: conjure an easy procedure to save data.
 Yes, I tried—and dumped—the bloat monster known as EverNote.
 Ditto OneNote and others.